 Project Investigators: Dr Nadine McKillop and Dr Susan Rayment-McHugh

 Funding Body: Queensland Corrective Services

 This project developed an evaluation framework to measure therapeutic progress and other associated outcomes at the individual, practitioner and system levels for adult clients undertaking individual or group therapeutic programs across custodial and community correctional settings.
 The proposed framework recommended for adoption by QCS is based on realist approach (Pawson & Tilley, 1997), operationalised through the EMMIE Framework (Johnson, Tilley & Bowers, 2015).
 This is recommended on the basis that it accommodates the complexities inherent in correctional programming and is adaptable to group and individual modalities, and custodial and community settings.

 Sentencing disparities for female and male sexual offending in Queensland: Do they exist, and what is the impact?

-Project Investigators: Nadine McKillop, Kelley Burton, Tess Patterson, Linda Hobbs, Lara Christensen and Susan Rayment-McHugh
+Project Investigators: Dr Nadine McKillop, Associate Professor Kelley Burton, Dr Tess Patterson, Linda Hobbs, Dr Lara Christensen and Dr Susan Rayment-McHugh

 Funding Body: University of the Sunshine Coast